 Meredith Bandish, M.A., CCC-SLP, Owner

 Meredith is a graduate of Villanova University (2003), with a Bachelors Degree in Communication and Education.
 She earned her Master of Arts from West Chester University (2006) in Communicative Disorders.
 Meredith has extensive experience working with children with Autism in home and school settings.
 She was the lead Speech-Language Pathologist for two Verbal Behavior classrooms, responsible for program design, implementation and parent and staff trainings.
-She is a PROMPT trained therapist (Completed Bridging Level) and also has much experience working with children with Apraxia and other motor-speech impairments.
+She is a PROMPT trained therapist (Completed Bridging Level) and utilizes principles of motor- learning and DTTC techniques in therapy with children with Childhood Apraxia of Speech (CAS) and other motor-speech impairments.
 In addition, she holds certificates from Pyramid Education Consultants for PECS (Picture Exchange Communication System), and is trained in the SCERTS model, and Lively Letters (TM).

 Meredith holds current licensure from the State of Connecticut, the CT Department of Education, and the American Speech-Language Hearing Association.
 She is passionate about helping children become functional communicators.

 Meredith has presented workshops on Early Language Development in Preschoolers for the Farmington Community Preschool Meeting, the Early Childhood Collaborative of Southington, The Southington YMCA Learning Center and the School for Young Children at St. Joseph's College.

 Meredith lives in Southington with her husband, son and daughter, 2 dogs and cat.
 She loves to cook and enjoys gardening, and spending time with her family at the beach.